neondatabase/website/content/docs/README.md

-# Documentation
+# Docs

-Welcome to Neon documentation!
-This folder contains the source code of the [Neon documentation](https://neon.tech/docs/)
+Welcome to Neon docs!
+This folder contains the source code of the [Neon docs](https://neon.tech/docs/)

 ## Basic rules

-1. Every single Markdown file in this folder will be turned into a documentation page
+1. Every single Markdown file in this folder will be turned into a docs page
-2. `slug` is generated based on the folder structure and file names inside `docs` folder.
-For example, [About Neon page](./cloud/about.md) will have [cloud/about] slug
+2. `slug` is generated based on the folder structure and file names inside this folder.
+For example, [About Neon page](./cloud/about.md) will have slug `cloud/about`
 3. There is no need to add `h1` to the page since it will be displayed automatically with the value from `title` field

 ## Fields